latest nhpb_banner 1__compressed2

 Financial assistance programs North Carolina.

-Low to moderate income families will receive grant money and financial assistance in all counties and cities in North Carolina listed below, including Charlotte and Raleigh.
+Low to moderate income families will receive grant money and financial assistance in all counties and cities in North Carolina.
 Get help with paying bills (including utility or electric), rent, free food, or assistance with housing.
 There is financial help with mortgage payments or free gas cards, as well as other support.
-Find how to get financial help in NC near you below.
+Find how to get financial help near you in NC.

 Free stuff and transportation programs are also available across NC.
 There are free clothes, car loan payment programs or auto repair services for work reasons.
-Or residents can find low-income housing or apartments, free clothes or groceries from pantries or dental or medical care at clinics along with emergency cash assistance from social services.
-There is also free cars or desktop computers for low-income families in NC who need assistance for a job.
+Or residents can find low-income housing or apartments, free clothes or groceries from pantries along with emergency cash assistance from social services.
+There is also free cars or desktop computers for low-income families in NC who need stuff for a job.

 Find free grant money for paying bills or free stuff in NC for lower income households